Make a Difference as a Physician Assistant

 We anticipate accepting 10 students into the program in Year 1 (May 2023); 12 students in Year 2 (May 2024); and 14 students in Year 3 (May 2025).
 The following outlines the structure of the MPAS program in Year 1 and Year 2.

-• Family medicine: prenatal, gynecological, pediatrics, and behavioral health
+• Family Medicine: Prenatal, gynecological, pediatric, and behavioral health care

 Discover By Doing

-The Physician Assistant program at UW-Platteville offers a student-centered approach.
+The Master of Science in Physician Assistant program at UW-Platteville offers a student-centered approach.
 Focused on experiential learning that connects your education to your future career, you will prepare to provide high quality healthcare to rural communities.

 Learn more